kurisuD/pap_logger/README.md

 A demonstration of usage examples is given in the function _pap_logger_example.

-Please run and refer to the source code.
+Please run `python3 -m pap_logger` and refer to the source code.

 ### Exception raised and error handling